 Owen Sound Ontario is a small, tourist-friendly city on the south shore of Georgian Bay.
-This summer I made it my destination for a mini-vacation.
 With its art galleries, boutiques, heritage buildings, lovely parks and waterfront, it made for a perfect retreat.

 Owen Sound is about 200 km north-west of Toronto, depending on your route.
 I took the Greyhound bus from Toronto.
 The trip lasted roughly four hours and cost me about $90 Canadian (return).
 On the way, the bus stopped briefly for passengers in other touristy towns like Barrie, Wasaga Beach and Collingwood.

 Although the city reports a population of around 21,000, I suspect that this figure includes the outlying areas and farms and not just the downtown.
 The central business district is pretty tiny.
 On the way in, on the highway, you pass through the typical suburban atmosphere of most modern cities with the anonymous big box stores and malls, but once you cross into the main downtown, it’s a whole different ball game.
 Small, clean, historic and well-preserved are a few words that spring to mind.

 By “small” I mean a downtown that is roughly 6 blocks wide by another 8 or 9 blocks long.
 Sydenham River runs through the centre of Owen Sound Ontario and splits the town into east and west.
 The main shopping street is 2nd Avenue East which runs from north to south, but you’ll find more stores and restaurants on the streets that run across it -- 9th and 10th Streets in particular.